AlioTheCat/Python-Math-Modules/README.md

 ***********************************************************************************

 Here are some other possible applications you might enjoy digging in by yourself :
-- Making a recursive implementation of the Fibonacci-ratio sequence F(n+1)/F(n), where F(n) is the n-th term of the Fibonacci sequence.
+- Making a recursive implementation of the Fibonacci-ratio sequence Q(n) = F(n+1)/F(n), where
+  F(n) is the n-th term of the Fibonacci sequence.
+It is given by the following recurrent formula :
+  Q(n+1) = 1+1/Q(n).
 Turning the number into float after some iterations will give a pretty good approximation of the Golden Ratio.